-This draft Tariff Rebalancing Application forms the basis of PoM's second round engagement with Port Users and other stakeholders.
-It presents the draft rebalancing approach, drawing from feedback provided through phase 1.
+These materials presented the draft rebalancing approach, drawing from feedback provided through phase 1.
 Stakeholder submissions have been referenced against the relevant pricing principle considerations in section 5.

-Consultation on this draft Tariff Rebalancing Application enables Port Users and stakeholders to see and comment on PoM's evidence for compliance with the Pricing Order (see section 5), including the three specific areas called out in the ESC's guidance.
+Consultation on the draft Tariff Rebalancing Application enabled Port Users and stakeholders to see and comment on PoM's evidence for compliance with the Pricing Order (see section 5), including the three specific areas called out in the ESC's guidance.21

-This round of consultation also gives stakeholders the opportunity to clarify how their views have been represented, to understand how those views have influenced the rebalancing approach, and to question any elements of the proposed rebalancing that remain unclear to them.
+This round of consultation also gave stakeholders the opportunity to clarify how their views had been represented, to understand how those views have influenced the rebalancing approach, and to question any elements of the proposed rebalancing that remain unclear to them.